g00glen00b/dimitri.codes/src/posts/2015-10-19-e2e-testing-angularjs-applications-with-protractor/index.md

 title: "E2E testing AngularJS applications with Protractor"
 date: "2015-10-19"
 coverImage: "protractor-logo1.png"
+categories: ["JavaScript", "Tutorials"]
+tags: ["AngularJS", "E2E", "Jasmine", "JavaScript", "Protractor", "Testing"]
 ---

-A few weeks ago I wrote a [simple AngularJS application](http://wordpress.g00glen00b.be/angularjs-applications-yeoman/) and [some tests using Jasmine + Sinon.js](http://wordpress.g00glen00b.be/sinonjs-testing-angularjs-applications/).
+A few weeks ago I wrote a [simple AngularJS application](/angularjs-applications-yeoman/) and [some tests using Jasmine + Sinon.js](/sinonjs-testing-angularjs-applications/).
 Today we will go into detail about another aspect of testing AngularJS applications, namely end to end testing (E2E).

 ### What is E2E testing